ledancs/hFigures/README.md

 This library has been submited as a Software article to the journal BioMed Central.

 ### Requirements
-hFigures was built with `d3.js`, a copy of the library is included in the project.
+hFigures was built with [d3.js](http://d3js.org/), a copy of the library is included in this repository.
 All rights and license terms apply to the d3.js library accordingly.

 ### How to navigate